wwood/extern/README.md

 Contribute
 -----------
-RunM is an open-source software.
+Extern is an open-source software.
 Everyone is welcome to contribute !